collerek/ormar/docs/fields.md

 `autoincrement`: `bool` = `primary_key and type == int` -> defaults to True if column is a primary key and of type Integer, otherwise False.

-Can be only used with int fields.
+Can be only used with int/bigint fields.

 If a field has autoincrement it becomes optional.

-Used only in sql.
+Used both in sql and pydantic (changes pk field to optional for autoincrement).

 ### nullable